j-d0g/mistral-7b-nli/PAPER.md

 Several key observations from the training process:

-1. **Convergence rate**: The smaller batch configurations (Ablation0, Ablation1) converged more quickly in terms of GPU hours but showed higher variance in validation metrics.
+1. **Convergence rate**: The smaller batch configurations (Ablation0, Ablation1) converged more rapidly in terms of training steps but showed higher variance in validation metrics, with more pronounced fluctuations in the loss curve.

-2. **Loss stability**: Ablation2, with its lower learning rate (5e-5) and larger batch size (effective batch 64), demonstrated more stable loss curves with fewer fluctuations, indicating more reliable gradient updates.
+2. **Loss stability**: Ablation2, with its lower learning rate (5e-5) and larger batch size (effective batch 64), demonstrated more stable loss curves with fewer oscillations, indicating more reliable gradient updates and a smoother optimization trajectory.

-3. **Generalization**: The extended training of Ablation2 (5 epochs vs 2 epochs for others) did not lead to overfitting, suggesting that the model continued to improve its reasoning capabilities over more update steps.
+3. **Generalization**: Despite training for more epochs (5 epochs vs 2 epochs for others), Ablation2 maintained consistently decreasing validation loss without signs of overfitting, suggesting that the model continued to improve its reasoning capabilities over more update steps without memorizing the training data.

-4. **Early performance**: All configurations showed significant improvements within the first 1000 steps, achieving approximately 85% accuracy, with incremental gains thereafter.
+4. **Initial performance**: All configurations showed substantial improvements within the first 1000 steps, achieving approximately 80-85% accuracy early in training, with more gradual refinements in the later stages of training.

-These dynamics support our hyperparameter choices and demonstrate that parameter-efficient fine-tuning can achieve high-quality results with relatively modest computational resources.
+These dynamics support our hyperparameter choices and demonstrate that parameter-efficient fine-tuning with appropriately chosen learning rates and batch sizes can achieve high-quality results with relatively modest computational resources.

 ### 5.3.
 Comparison to Default Prompting